 Made with tough polyethylene decks for better support and lightweight alloy frames for easier control.
-Has double-ratchet binding system for quick and secure fastening.
-Comes with mesh, vented carrying bag.
+Has a double-ratchet binding system for quick and secure fastening.
+Comes with a mesh, vented carrying bag.

 Does not come with poles.

 Constructed with high-density polyethylene material for ultra stiffness.
-Designed with lightweight, anti-slip aluminum heel plate for comfortable trekking and heavy-duty aluminum frame for durability.
+Lightweight, anti-slip aluminum heel plate for comfortable trekking and heavy-duty aluminum frame for durability.
 Includes Quick Click II Ratchet binding and Rapid-Lite Flex heel strap for quick fastening and unfastening.
 Comes with trekking poles and travel bag.

 Maximum weight recommended is 200 pounds.

 Built with durable yet lightweight construction.
 Includes fully adjustable bindings.
 Made with hard-pack grip teeth and steel incline heel lift riser.
 Designed with tough spring-loaded clips and heel strap with an auto-locking system.

 Pricier than other options.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.